sthenic/lins/doc/web/_source/rules.rst

 LaTeX
 =====

-Each rule may define a ``latex`` section to define in which context the rule should be enforced when the LaTeX linter is used.
+Each rule may define a ``latex`` section to specify in which context the rule should be enforced when the LaTeX linter is used.
 The section consists of a list of *scope entries* where each entry accepts the following fields: